Family Encyclopedia >> Home & Garden

 Step 7

-Measure the inside width on the inside of the unit from the seam to the rim.
-Cut a piece of plywood into a circle with this radius, then cut the circle into four quarter circles.
-This produces four potential shelves for the unit.
+Measure inside width from seam to edge.
+Cut plywood into a circle with that radius, then divide into four quarter-circles for versatile shelf options.

 Step 8